'Autumn Brilliance' Serviceberry

 Plants are fairly fast growing, and are easy to care for.
 They do well in either full to part sun, and prefer well-drained soils.
 They can be fairly drought tolerant once established, and reach 20' by 15' at maturity.
 They're a great alternative for multi-trunked Japanese maples if you have a full-sun exposure.

-'Autumn Brilliance' is a hybrid of two different native east coast serviceberries.
-We also carry our native western serviceberry (Amelanchier alnifolia) here at the nursery.
-A. alnifolia is a bit smaller than 'Autumn Brilliance', and generally reaches about 12' by 6' at maturity.
+Our native western serviceberry (Amelanchier alnifolia) is a bit smaller than 'Autumn Brilliance', and generally reaches about 12' by 6' at maturity.
 They bloom and fruit about a month later, are easy to care for, and are excellent wildlife-friendly plants: the berries are heavily visited by a variety of pollinators, birds love the berries, and the plants also provide nice nesting sites for songbirds.